-Precision To Buy Trinidad In $1.03 Billion Deal
+‘Too Compelling For Us To Ignore’: Precision To Buy Trinidad In $1.03 Billion Deal

 Precision Drilling Corporation has entered into an arrangement agreement with Trinidad Drilling Limited, trumping an earlier hostile bid for Trinidad from Ensign Energy Services Inc.

-The aggregate transaction value is approximately $1.028 billion, including the assumption of approximately $477 million in Trinidad net debt.
+The aggregate transaction value of the all-share deal is approximately $1.028 billion, including the assumption of approximately $477 million in Trinidad net debt.

 In August, Ensign made a $947-million hostile bid to acquire Trinidad, just two weeks after Trinidad had announced it was ending its strategic alternatives process.
 Last month, Trinidad said Ensign’s hostile bid for the company “significantly undervalues” Trinidad and asked shareholders to reject the offer.